panter/panter-rails-deploy/README.md

 ## How to use

-- Add to your Gemfile (global, not in a group):
+- Add to your Gemfile **(globally, not in a group)**:
   ```ruby
   gem 'panter-rails-deploy'
   ```

-- Capify your project (Bundler is required here, [rbenv-binstubs](https://github.com/ianheggie/rbenv-binstubs) is recommended):
+- Capify your project (`bundle exec` is required here, unless you use [rbenv-binstubs](https://github.com/ianheggie/rbenv-binstubs)):
   ```sh
   bundle exec cap install
   ```

-- Add one of these to your `Capfile` - below the line 'Include tasks from other gems included in your Gemfile':
+- Add one of these to your `Capfile` - below the line "Include tasks from other gems included in your Gemfile":

-  For rails projects with asset compilation
+  For a standard Rails project with asset compilation:

   ```ruby
   require 'panter-rails-deploy'
   ```

-  For rails projects without asset compilation
+  For a Rails project that doesn't use asset compilation:

   ```ruby
   require 'panter-rails-deploy/without-assets'
   ```

-  For other Rack applications
+  For other Rack applications:

   ```ruby
   require 'panter-rails-deploy/without-rails'
   ```

-- Set `:application` and `:repo_url` in `config/deploy.rb`
+- Set `:application` and `:repo_url` in `config/deploy.rb` (note that in previous Capistrano versions it was called `:repository` instead)

 - Set up your stages in `config/deploy` folder (e.g. `config/deploy/production.rb`):
   ```ruby